helxplatform/appstore/README.md

 **Security**: Secrets are added to the container via environment variables.
 **Persistence**: Storage must be mounted for a database.
-**Services**: The chief dependency is on Tycho which must be at the correct version.
+**Services**: The chief dependency is on [helxapp-controller](https://github.com/helxplatform/helxapp-controller) which must be running in the target namespace.

 ## Configuration Variables